calcom/cal.com/README.md

 ## License

-Distributed under the FAKE AGPLv3 License.
+Distributed under the AGPLv3 License.
 See `LICENSE` for more information.

 <!-- ACKNOWLEDGEMENTS -->